Arts and cultural events – on your doorstep!

 Some authorites hold premises licences for their main open spaces and they may offer the use of this license in return for a pro-rata figure of their annual fee for the licence.
 This would generally apply for larger events with significant infrastructure, alcohol sales or when music is the main activity.
 If you think you need a license or are in doubt, contact your local licensing officer or visit our ‘Do you need a license’ in the Legal section of this website.

 Street events and parties often happen in quiet residential streets and are for the enjoyment of residents, family and friends.
 Cul-de-sacs are ideal locations but even where a street provides for through traffic, a street event may still be possible as long as a convenient alternative route is available.
 Generally, busier through routes are not usually suitable for street events so you may wish to look at other ways of being able to gather, for example in a park (see our Open Spaces section).
 If you need to close your street, you will need to apply for this via Cambridgeshire County Council or Peterborough City Council Highways Departments.
 Further details are available on the authorities websites.
-There will be no charge for street party road closure traffic orders from Cambridgeshire County Council for 2012 celebrations.

 Wherever your event takes place, the event organiser/residents will be responsible for clearing all waste and equipment from the street at the end of the event.
 However, some authorities can provide this service at an extra agreed cost.